-Pursuant to Principle 7 of the AIC Code, the Board undertakes a formal and rigorous evaluation of its performance each financial year.
-Internal evaluation of the Board, the Audit Committee, and individual Directors for 2014 was conducted internally during Q1 2015 in the form of performance appraisal, questionnaires and discussion to determine effectiveness and performance in various areas, as well as the Directors' continued independence.
-This process was facilitated by the Company Secretary.
+An internal evaluation of the Board, the Audit Committee, and individual Directors will be conducted during Q1 2017 in the form of performance appraisal, questionnaires and discussion to determine effectiveness and performance in various areas, as well as the Directors' continued independence and tenure.
+This process will be facilitated by the Company Secretary and the results of this review will be reported in the next Annual Report.